charusharma0/Himanshuthakur138/README.md

-# Integrating NextAuth Providers in a Next.js Application
+# Context Api in a Next.js Application
 This guide illustrates how to implement authentication in a Next.js application using NextAuth.js.
 The integration covers multiple OAuth providers including Google, Twitter, and GitHub to offer secure and streamlined user sign-ins.

 ## About Context Api